 Some studies might involve an additional component, such as brain imaging, using an iPhone application, or eye-tracking.
 When we contact you for a specific experiment, we will always describe the experiment in full detail before you choose whether or not to participate.

 - Do I get paid for participating in a study?

 You will be paid to participate in most of our studies, to compensate for both your time and travel.
 Often, we will express our thanks to children who participate by offering them a choice of a small gift or toy.
 Finally, we offer free parking and child care for siblings who come along to your appointment.

 - I have another question that is not on this list.

-For general inquiries, please email us at firstname.lastname@example.org or call our lab coordinator Kathryn Armstrong at 203-494-0120.
+For general inquiries, please contact us at firstname.lastname@example.org or 203-494-0120.
 If you would like to reach out to a specific person, please find contact information for every member of our team by clicking here.